christophhart/hise_documentation/introduction/hise-interface/sampler-workspace/sample-map-editor.md

 | Fixed Value | Sets a fixed value that can be entered in the Items&Values columns | number | number |
 | Ignored | Ignores the token.
 You should not have to use this directly, as it's the datatype for ignored tokens. | - | - |

-In case that you want to store the parser settings for further use: You can Copy&Paste or Save&Load the Filename Token Parsers settings in the top of the Popup.
+In case that you want to store the parser settings for further use: You can Copy & Paste or Save & Load the Filename Token Parsers settings in the top of the Popup.

-> There is a handy tool called "Close Gaps" which can be useful after importing the files with this method.

 The Solution to the example:

 `Cello_stacc_RR1_D#2_p.wav`

 `Cello_stacc_RR2_C3_f.wav`

 | Token | Property | Data Type |